Gabriel-Rockson/Gabriel-Rockson/README.md

 ## 👨‍💻 About Me

 Having fun writing code & watching anime in-between.
 I need to touch grass, yeahhh I know.
 My favorite sport is definitely Volley Ball.
 If I could be any anime character in the universe, it'll definitely be Gabimaru.
+I also really really like Music, I'm having a hard time choosing between listening to Adele and Aurora if I had to choose only one musician to listen to forever.

 ---